mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

 ### Attestation on OpenEnclave

-Open Enclave is an open-source project that provides a platform for building secure and confidential computing environments.
-In this tutorial, we will explore how to use Open Enclave to perform remote attestation.

-Open Enclave maintains an attestation API.
-This API gives a set of functions to generate reports, quotes, and handles all the attestation interface for us to be use simply.
+The **Open Enclave** community tried to develop a way that's more friendly to the Remote attestation procedures (RATS) specifications.
+This resulted in an attestation API.
+This API gives a set of functions to generate reports, evidence, and handles all the attestation interface for us to be used.
+The OpenEnclave SDK uses the functions to get evidence and to verify it.

-- `openenclave/enclave.h`: contains Open Enclave SDK APIs for creating and managing Enclaves
+- `openenclave/enclave.h`: contains Open Enclave SDK APIs for creating and managing Enclaves which we've already used.
-- `openenclave/attestation/attester.h`: provides functions to perform remote attestation and to verify attestation evidence
+- `openenclave/attestation/attester.h`: provides functions to perform remote attestation and to verify attestation evidence, that what we will need for generating the evidence.
-- `openenclave/attestation/sgx/evidence.h`: defines structures and functions for attestation evidence, specifically for Intel Software Guard Extensions (SGX) Enclaves
+- `openenclave/attestation/sgx/evidence.h`: defines structures and functions for attestation evidence, specifically for Intel Software Guard Extensions (SGX) Enclaves.
-- `openenclave/attestation/sgx/report.h`: provides functions for generating reports that attest to the current state of an SGX Enclave
+- `openenclave/attestation/sgx/report.h`: provides functions for generating reports that attest to the current state of an SGX Enclave.

-In addition, the code also includes two C++ files `aes_genkey.cpp` and `rsa_genkey.cpp`.

-The `certificate` and `private_key` character pointers contain example values for an X.509 digital certificate and private key, respectively.
-These values are used as test data and should be replaced with appropriate values for a given use case.

 ### Verifying that all the services are set-up
 verifying that aesm service is up and running.